jonaskir6/federated_learning/README.md

 ### Running the Project

+For example vaulues and data look at the example lstm_ae.ipynb

 Add your data to the `lstm_autoencoder/client/data` folder (right now it will train all on the same data, custom data for each container feature missing)

 Navigate to the `fedavg_made` folder and execute the following command to start the services: